 4. Modify Windows

-When it comes to home security, most people focus on making sure no-one can gain entry to their property via the windows.
+When it comes to home security, most people focus on making sure no one can gain entry to their property via the windows.
 While this should certainly be a top priority for every homeowner, parents also need to consider the possibility of kids opening the windows from inside and making their escape.
 Second storey windows are of particular concern due to the injuries a child could sustain from falling but all windows should be properly modified to ensure they’re safe.

 This might involve adding interior locks to your windows or innovative mechanisms that limit how far a window can open.
 This means that you can still allow fresh air to enter your home but will prevent youngsters from falling or climbing out.
 Many window modifications can be retrofitted by homeowners but, if you’re not sure how to do this, it’s well worth seeking professional advice and having a contractor do it for you.
+You may also want to look at Home CCTV Installation not only to protect your loved ones but also your property.

 5. Attach Furniture to Walls